-A poorly designed recruitment and selection process in hrm excludes competency based evaluations whether they are tests, interviews or reference checks.
+A poorly designed recruitment and selection process excludes competency based evaluations whether they are tests, interviews or reference checks.
 Not every job requires passing written tests or being sharp at everything.
 For example, a computer operator needs to have good computer knowledge and if he is not much presentable, then he should not be rejected based on his personality because it has very less to do with his job description.
 Similarly, a sales person needs to be presentable and communicative, both.
-Tailoring the recruitment and selection process in hrm according to job requirements is the fundamental consideration.
+Tailoring the strategic recruitment and selection according to job requirements is the fundamental consideration.

-Steps of an ideal recruitment and selection process in hrm
+Steps of an ideal strategic recruitment and selection process

 Hiring can be internal or external based on the requirements.
 Internal hiring is hiring of people from within the organization when a vacancy is created.
 It is useful as it is inexpensive and the employees are already familiar with company culture.
 On the other hand, it has the disadvantage of discouraging the workforce diversity which comes with external hiring which is hiring from outside the organization.
 External hiring calls for more advertisement expenses, interviewing and delays but, it takes precedence over internal hiring as it results in workforce diversity leading to a better performance of employees.

 On the other hand, research proves that external hires have high turnovers as compared to internal hires.
 The reason is again the same: organizational culture.
 New hire finds it more difficult to settle in a new organization than that person who gets the opportunity to develop within his own organization.